zkamvar/predtimechart/README.md

     - 'value': used as the main value that's passed around for the target
     - 'text': human-readable text
     - 'plot_text': plot text (purpose: TBD)
 - `task_ids`: `object` defining the _tasks_ in the data as described in `_fetchData`'s `taskIDs` arg above.
-The object contains a key for each task ID variable, the value of which is a list of `object`s defining possible values.
-Those objects have these two keys:
+The object contains a `string` key for each task ID variable, the value of which is an `array` of `object`s defining possible values.
+The keys should consist of only ASCII letters, digits, '_', and '-', and should start with a letter.
+The objects have two keys:
     - `value`: used as the main value that's passed around for the task ID
     - `text`: human-readable text